 How long will the rally take?
-The ARC Caribbean 1500 passage from Norfolk, VA to Tortola takes around 7-12 days; and the ARC Bahamas route to Abacos takes 4-7 days, weather dependent.
+The ARC Caribbean 1500 passage from the Chesapeake Bay to Tortola takes around 7-12 days; and the ARC Bahamas route to Abacos takes 4-7 days, weather dependent.
 Click here for the route and dates.

 When does the rally start?
-ARC Caribbean 1500 and ARC Bahamas start on November 3, 2019 in Norfolk, Virginia.
+ARC Caribbean 1500 starts on November 2, 2021 in Spring Cove Marina, Solomons MD.
 The start will be delayed if the weather is unsuitable.

 Can I use my engine?
 This is a cruising rally, so use of engines is OK!
 Boats in the fun competition Cruising Division must declare their engine hours for their results to be calculated.